Eurasian goshawk: Other birds

 Corvids as aforementioned are quite important prey.
-Although they take fewer passerines than other northern Accipiters, smaller types of songbirds can still be regionally important to the diet.
+Although they take fewer passerines than Accipiters do, smaller types of songbirds can still be regionally important to the diet.
 This is especially true of the thrushes which are often delivered to nests in Europe.
 17 species of thrush have been identified in goshawk food across their range.
 The numerous 103 g Eurasian blackbird (Turdus merula) is often most reported from this family and can even be the main prey at some locations such as in the Netherlands (23.5% of prey by number) and in Norway (just over 14% by number and two studies showed thrushes collectively make up nearly half of the prey items in Norwegian nests).
 All common Turdus species are taken in some numbers in Europe, being quite regular and conspicuous in the woodland edge zones most often patrolled by male goshawks, especially while singing in spring and summer.
 Even where larger, more nutritious prey is present such as at pheasant release sites, the abundant thrushes are more often delivered to the nest because of the ease of capture such as in Norway.
 Thrush taken have ranged in size from some small birds to the 118 g mistle thrush (Turdus viscivorus), Europe's largest thrush.
 Beyond corvids and thrushes, most passerines encountered by Eurasian goshawks are substantially smaller and are often ignored under most circumstances in favour of more sizable prey.
 Nonetheless, more than a hundred passerines have been recorded their diet beyond these families.
-Most widespread passerine families from Europe have occasional losses to goshawks, including vireos, larks, swallows, nuthatches, treecreepers, wrens, Old World warblers, Old World flycatchers, pipits and wagtails, starlings, emberizine sparrows, finches and Old World sparrows.
-Avian prey has even ranged to as small as the 5.5 g goldcrest (Regulus regulus), the smallest bird in Europe.
+Most widespread passerine families from Europe have occasional losses to goshawks, including larks, swallows, nuthatches, treecreepers, wrens, warblers, flycatchers, pipits and wagtails, starlings, buntings, finches and sparrows.
+Avian prey has even ranged to as small as the 5.5 g goldcrest (Regulus regulus), one of the smallest birds in Europe.
 Among smaller types of passerines, one of the most widely reported are finches and, in some widespread studies, somewhat substantial numbers of finches of many species may actually be taken.
 Finches tend to fly more conspicuously as they cover longer distances, often bounding or undulating as they do, over the canopy than most forest songbirds, which may make them more susceptible to goshawk attacks than other small songbirds.
 Non-passerine upland birds taken by goshawks in small numbers include but are not limited to nightjars, swifts, bee-eaters, kingfishers, rollers, hoopoes and parrots.